louiejtaylor/grabseqs/README.md

 (translation: use 10 threads, save metadata to `proj/metadata.csv`, download to the dir `proj/`, retry failed downloads 3x, get all samples from SRP#######)

-If you'd like to do a dry run and just get a list of samples that will be downloaded, pass `-l`:
+If you'd like to do a dry run and only get a list of samples that will be downloaded, pass `-l`:

     grabseqs sra -l SRP########